 Beyond inspiring a bizarre attack on Bohemian Grove by a masked vigilante calling himself the Phantom Patriot in 2002, the release of the video footage, set within an alarmist context, was instrumental in increasing Jones’ profile as a far-right activist and subsequently springboarded infowars to become an influential outlet of fake news in recent US politics.

-In 'Parliament of Owls', Jack Latham investigates the effects that a vacuum of information can cause.
+In 'Parliament of Owls', Jack Latham explores the effects that a vacuum of information can cause.

 Also available as a discounted bundle with the 2nd edition of Jack Latham's 'Sugar Paper Theories'.
 See shipping options.